 I/ We want to have a baby

 Testing for HIV is particularly important.
 Left untreated, an HIV infection can lead to serious complications and even death.
-It is also important to test for HIV before pregnancy as with the right treatment, the chances of passing on the infection to your baby can be minimised.
+It is also important to test for HIV before pregnancy because, with the right treatment, the chances of passing on the infection to your baby can be minimised.

 I am pregnant/ just found out I am pregnant: What should I do now?

-If you find out you are pregnant and have not had any tests for possible STIs then it is important that you get yourself tested now.
+If you find out you are pregnant and have not had any tests for possible STIs, it is important that you get yourself tested now.
 There are many STIs that may have no symptoms but will still affect your pregnancy and could even harm your unborn child.

 I only slept with him or her once

-If you have a blemish, spot, lump or blister then we would suggest that you have a blemish screen which will take a swab of the area you are concerned about and test for Herpes, HPV and Syphilis.
+If you have a blemish, spot, lump or blister, we would suggest that you have a Blemish Screen which will take a swab of the area you are concerned about and test for Herpes, HPV and Syphilis.